sonyarianto/fluent-ui-mix-match-with-tailwind-css/README.md

 # demo-fluent-ui-mix-match-with-tailwind-css
-Simple demo to show you that we can use FluentUI 2 Web Components with Tailwind CSS.
+Simple demo to show you that we can use Microsoft FluentUI 2 Web Components with Tailwind CSS.

 ## Stacks
 - MS FluentUI 2 Web Components CDN version (just to quick show).